Centaurioun/pulp-stones/references/md/Sezgin_2021_Evaluation_of_the_relation_between_the_pulp_stones_and_direct_restorations.md

 The case inclusion criteria were CBCT images from patients with a minimum age of 18 years in whom the roots of all permanent teeth were fully developed and there was at least one fully
 Relation between the pulp stones and restorations erupted permanent tooth in each CBCT image.
 As another inclusion criteria, radiopaque masses only in the coronal pulp chamber were examined.
 The exclusion criteria were teeth with root canal therapy, root resorption, indirect restorations, unerupted teeth and artifacts on CBCT images.
-Data acquisition and validation All the CBCT images were obtained with the patient in a standing position, using a Sirona Galileos Comfort Plus device (Dentsply Sirona, York, PA, USA), which was operated at 98 kVp and 6 mA, with a 36-s rotation time, voxel size of250 pm and 150 x 150 mm field of view in accordance with the manufacturer\'s recommendations.
+Data acquisition and validation All the CBCT images were obtained with the patient in a standing position, using a Sirona Galileos Comfort Plus device (Dentsply Sirona, York, PA, USA), which was operated at 98 kVp and 6 mA, with a 36-s rotation time, voxel size of250 pm and 150 x 150 mm field of view in accordance with the manufacturers recommendations.
 The CBCT images were assessed using Sidexis software (Dentsply Sirona) in all 3 planes (axial, coronal, and sagittal) on a 28- inch Samsung LU28H750UQMXUF monitor (Samsung Electronics, Seoul, Korea) with a pixel resolution of3,840 x 2,160.
 For optimum visualization, the brightness and contrast of the CBCT images were adjusted using the image-processing tool of the software.

 Two endodontists, who had at least 5 years of experience, evaluated the CBCT images.
 Before the evaluation, each endodontist assessed a series of randomly chosen 50 images that were not associated with the present study for calibration between the examiners.
-Cohen\'s kappa coefficient was used to measure the agreement between the 2 examiners.
+Cohens kappa coefficient was used to measure the agreement between the 2 examiners.
  The values for intra­examiner and inter-examiner consensus were excellent (0.93 and 0.91, respectively).
 After calibration, the observers assessed the CBCT images, and any disagreement in the evaluation was resolved through a discussion until reaching an agreement.
 Image examination of pulp stones and direct restorations The presence of pulp stones was investigated according to age, sex, dental type and location and the presence and type (composite or amalgam) of restorations.
 A pulp stone was considered a clear radiopaque mass (round or oval shape) in the coronal pulp chamber **(Figures 1** and **2).** The depths of the restorations (shallow: up to one-third of the dentin affected; medium: one-third to two-thirds of the dentin affected; deep: two-thirds to all of the dentin affected without exposure of pulp) were also recorded according to the method described by da Silva *et al.* \[9\] **(Figures 2** and **3).** All the restorations were assessed in the sagittal plane, and the deepest point of the restorations was recorded.